mathspp/mathspp/pages/02.blog/04.pydonts/watch-out-for-recursion/item.en.md

  - You write a `while` loop whose condition is the complement of the base case condition.
  - You update your variables just like you did in the tail recursive call, except now you assign them explicitly.
- - Outside the `while` you return auxiliary variable.
+ - After the `while` you return the auxiliary variable.

 This recipe can be applied over and over again.